 What is a co-signer?

-A co-signer is someone who applies for a loan with another person and legally agrees to pay off their debt if the primary borrower isn’t able to make the payments.
+A co-signer is someone who applies for a loan with another person and legally agrees to pay off the debt if the primary borrower isn’t able to make the payments.
 A co-signer could be a trusted friend, a family member or anyone close to you who has a strong credit score and a consistent income.

 Co-signers are common in cases when the borrower is struggling to get approved for a loan based on their credit score, income or existing debt.
 Lenders perceive applicants with poor financial history as high risk — there’s a chance they won’t be able to repay the loan, which means that the lending company will lose money.
 A co-signer with good credit improves the primary borrower’s overall creditworthiness, meaning lenders are more likely to approve the loan or offer better rates.